 Have you ever been frustrated by the false promise an article or speaker delivers in their headline but fails to deliver on in the actual speech?
-You know, the kind of heading that tells you how to make money in real estate, then says the secret is “Work hard, do your due diligence, and network!”
+You know, the kind of heading that tells you how to make money in real estate, then says the secret is, “Work hard, do your due diligence, and network!”

 You click expecting lemonade.
 The article is equivalent to that little slice of lemon in your water that barely makes a difference at all.
-Best case scenario is you don’t swallow a lemon seed.
+Best-case scenario is you don’t swallow a lemon seed.

 The worst is when it comes from a credible source.
 Someone who is known for being successful, who you know has good information to share, but still they water down their message so much it’s practically useless.

 Why does this happen?
 Well, I think it boils down to two reasons.